sburtner/sburtner.github.io/_posts/2018-11-20-our-frankenstein.md

 |:--:|
 | *The view of San Francisco taken from the water.* |

-Of course, it's not always easy to take a picture of the city from the water, or train competitively, because the water in the Bay can be quite tumultuous.
+Of course, it's not always easy to take a picture of the city from the water, because the water in the Bay can be quite tumultuous.
 A single mariner in a non-motorized boat has to be careful of the undulating waves, large cargo ships, and the occasional curious seal hoping for a rest on a smooth hull.
-During my college years, I was hoping to find a stretch of water to train on nearby that was flat, smooth, and protected.
+During my college years, I was hoping to find a stretch of water to train sprints on nearby that was flat, smooth, and protected.
 I pulled up Google Maps one day and didn't find much in the East Bay that I didn't already know about.
 But upon looking onto the earstern shores of San Francisco, I came across a little channel named "Islais Creek."
 Intrigued, I drove my car out there a few days later and met with someone from the local paddling group, Kayaks Unlimited.
 From then on the creek would become an important part of my training, my community outreach, and my relationship to San Francisco.

 Little did I know that each time I paddled at Islais Creek, I was launching a canoe from diminishing shores and into polluted and unsanitary water, unknowingly skimming the surface of problems surrounding urban development amd climate change.
 Years later, I reflect upon how my ability to enjoy the waters of the Bay Area may drastically change in the coming years.
 For me, water is not only a source of life but a source of true joy.
 Islais Creek features prominently in my nostalgia of San Francisco, yet I have never thought to reflect on its resiliency, its precarious future in the face of climate change.
 Until now.